EddyTheCo/Qpow-IOTA/README.md

 ```
 where `installDir` is the installation path.
 One can choose to build or not the tests and the documentation with the `BUILD_TESTING` and `BUILD_DOCS` variables.
+The use or not of multithreading is set by the `USE_THREADS` variable.
 ### From GitHub releases
 Download the releases from this repo.